The Green Deal Cardiff

-From 1st April 2018, the regulations apply to landlords/property owners upon granting a lease to a new tenant, or lease renewals to an existing tenant.
+From 1st April 2018, the regulations applied to landlords/property owners upon granting a lease to a new tenant, or lease renewals to an existing tenant.

 In order to comply, all properties must meet MEES by undertaking permissible, appropriate and cost-effective improvements, unless exempt.
 Properties which are let on tenancies of more than 99 years, or less than 6 months, and some regulated tenancies such as housing associations are excluded.

 The regulations will apply to all privately rented properties within the scope of the regulations from 1st April 2020.

 What are the Penalties for non-compliance?